mbrazeau/diffmatrix/README.md

 Windows useage is fundamentally the same, however instead of `./diffmatrix`, the user issues uses `diffmatrix.exe`.
 Redirecting the output to a file is probably best as copy-pasting from the command console often does not work.

 ## Output
-The program will output three main blocks to the terminal or to the output file:
+The program should run in a few seconds.
+It will output three main blocks to the terminal or to the output file:

 1. Comparison of changes to the taxon list
 2. Comparison of changes to the character list